cxxsucks/SearchEverywhere/README.md

 - Rendering Markdown files
 - Multimedia files like `.mp{3,4} .mov`
     > Require `SEEV_PREVIEW_MEDIA` option be set compile-time
-    > Only Windows precompiled binary has it set for compatibility reason
-    > on Linux and macOS🥹, therefore no media previewing unless manual
+    > Qt Multimedia does not run my antique MacBook🥹, therefore no media
-    > compilation from source on these platforms.
+    > previewing unless manual compilation from source on macOS.
 - First page of PDF files
 - First page of Office files provided that LibreOffice is installed in PATH
     > ~~which is silly since `orient` is well capable of locating office~~